GO4KIDDS - Great Outcomes for Kids Impacted by Severe Developmental Disabilities

 Nicholas Barrowman, PhD, is the Senior Statistician for the Clinical Research Unit at the Children’s Hospital of Eastern Ontario (CHEO) Research Institute.
 His areas of expertise include biostatistics, meta-analysis, applied statistics and statistical analysis.
 He will be an important resource to all of the projects, and will contribute to the overall direction of the program of research.

-Rosemary Condillac, PhD, CPsych, is an Assistant Professor in the Centre for Applied Disability Studies at Brock University, and serves as consulting psychologist to a number of clinical services for people with Developmental Disabilities.
-She has been working in the field of disabilities for over 20 years, in a variety of capacities.
+Rosemary Condillac, PhD, CPsych, BCBA-D, is an Associate Professor in the Centre for Applied Disability Studies at Brock University, and serves as consulting psychologist to several clinical services for people with Developmental Disabilities.
+She has been working in the field of disabilities for over 25 years, in a variety of capacities.
 Her research focuses on the assessment and treatment of problem behaviour in children and adults with developmental disabilities, service access and prioritization for people with complex needs, treatment adherence, and the impact of de-institutionalization on former residents, their families and communities.
 She will act as a co-lead for the Health and Service System project.

 Barry Isaacs, PhD, is the Director of Research and Evaluation at Surrey Place Centre in Toronto.
 His research interests include family quality of life, medical students’ attitudes towards individuals with developmental disabilities, and service outcomes.
 His work has highlighted the need for professional education in developmental disabilities and the development of improved parent-professional partnerships.
 He will act as a co-lead for the Family Quality of Life study.

-Tracie Lindblad, M.Sc., M.Ed., Reg.
-CASLPO, is a Speech-Language Pathologist in private practice, and the Director of the Child Development Centre of Oakville and Clinical Director of Four Point Intervention Strategies, Inc. She has a special interest in serving children with autism and other related Pervasive Developmental Disorders.
-She has extensive experience with assessment, program design, and implementation of various intervention strategies for children with Autism Spectrum Disorders.
+Tracie Lindblad, Reg.
+CASLPO, M.Sc., M.Ed., BCBA, is a Speech-Language Pathologist and certified Behaviour Analyst in private practice, and the Director of the Child Development Centre of Oakville and Clinical Director of Four Point Intervention Strategies, Inc. She has a special interest in serving children with Autism Spectrum Disorders (ASD) and other neuro-developmental disorders.
+She has extensive experience with assessment, program design, and implementation of various evidence-based intervention strategies for children with Autism Spectrum Disorders.
 She is a member of the Health and Service System team and will provide valuable input for other projects as needed.

 Alvin Loh, MD, FRCP(C), is a Developmental Pediatrician specializing in developmental disabilities and autism at Surrey Place Centre.
 As one of the lead investigators of the Autism Treatment Network in Toronto, he has extensive research and clinical experience working in interdisciplinary contexts at the Hospital for Sick Children, Bloorview Kids Rehab, and Surrey Place Centre, He is a member of the Health and Service System team, and will contribute primarily to this study, as well as other projects as needed.